-It is upon the words "your tactical concept approved" General Niazi bases his claim approval of his tactical concept.
-This reference. however, is really to the Commander's already quoted of the 6th December, 1971 G-1233 numbered in which he speaks "reaching pre-planned lines of defence."
-It is not, therefore, a new approval that has been given, but implies an acceptance of the timing of withdrawing to pre-planned 16.
-The President also on that day sent a message to the A-4555 Governor numbered which is in response to the Governor's own message which we quoted above (No. A-6905) and read thus:
+It is upon the words "your tactical concept approved" that General Niazi bases his claim of the approval of his tactical concept.
+This reference. however, is really to the Commander's signal already quoted of the 6th December, 1971 and G-1233 numbered in which he speaks of "reaching pre-planned lines of defence."
+It is not, therefore, a new approval that has been given, but implies an acceptance of the timing of withdrawing to these pre-planned lines.
+16. The President also on that day sent a message to the A-4555 Governor numbered which is in response to the Governor's own message which we quoted above (No. A-6905) and read thus: